- COVID19 - Transition Instruction Helps

 Every year, Davis School District (DSD) annually sponsors a free 504 & Special Education Transition Fair to help parents, guardians, and students meet and become familiar with the help different agencies and organizations can provide.
-The 2021 Transition Fair is being planned to be held at the Layton Campus of Weber State University on March 6, 2021.
+The 2021 Transition Fair will be virtual through our website.
+For more information please select this link DSD Transition Fair and pre-register.
 Further information will be distributed to teachers and parents during the coming school year.
 We invite everyone to attend and meet face-to-face with agencies and organizations to learn what would be helpful for them.

 We maintain a list all-year round with those agencies and organizations that participated in the last Transition Fair.
 That list is found under the Help with Transition (Agencies and Organizations) link, as well as on our DSD Transition Fair page for convenience.

 - What does Transition Planning for Employment mean?

 - Why is Transition Planning for Employment important?

 - What are employers looking for?

 - How should a student prepare for employment?